ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-overview.md

 * Use NSX-T Edge bridge and vSphere vMotion to migrate workload VMs to the overlay segment in NSX-T.
 * Migrate the Security Tags to the workload VMs in NSX-T.
 * Continue with all NSX-V logical switches until all VMs be evacuated from the NSX-V environment.
-* Decommission the vCenter Server with NSX-T environment.
+* Decommission the old vCenter Server with NSX-V environment.

 Depending on the source environment complexity and the skills, experience and time commitments of your team you might want to engage professional services.
 This action can develop a migration plan and also run the migration for you.
 {: note}